pivotal/docs-tas-adapter/upgrading.md

 # Upgrade Application Service Adapter

-This document describes how to upgrade Application Service Adapter for VMware Tanzu Application Platform.
+This page gives you the steps to upgrade Application Service Adapter for VMware Tanzu Application Platform.

 You can perform a fresh installation of Application Service Adapter by following the instructions in [Install Application Service Adapter](install.md).